quelgeek/pyngres/examples/README.md

 ```

 ## Important Notes
+Some of the original C examples use the default level 1 API.
+It is not
+obvious from those examples that later versions of the API return an
+envHandle that has to be passed to the IIapi_connect() function using
+the connHandle member of the IIAPI_CONNPARM object.

+It is important to remember that Python objects created within a scope get
+garbage-collected when control passes out of that scope.
+That is why some of
+the Python code explicitly returns a value where the original C code relied
+on side-effects.
+For example, functions that initiate a transaction
+will return the transaction handle as their value.

 Because pyngres invokes the dynamic OpenAPI, standard OpenAPI and GCA tracing
 work in the usual way.